 We invite you to use this post and interactive infographic to help cut through the noise of the software landscape and supercharge your SDR team.

 While this post and infographic focus on the ultimate Account Based Sales Development tech stack, we want to acknowledge and point out the importance of a proper CRM and Marketing Automation system.

 Successful execution of an ABSD methodology is dependent on a myriad of factors (which are laid out in this series).
 Your CRM hygiene and Marketing Automation lead quality are critical and should be assessed prior to adopting an ABSD strategy.

 The sales engagement tool landscape is perhaps the most dense and difficult to navigate.
 Also, it is the most important in the world of an SDR as these tools are designed to optimize prospect engagement.

 Your SDR team’s outbound efforts are only as good as the quality of their data.
-When you think about leveraging multiple channels, you want your SDRs to have accurate data that they don’t have to spend extra time digging for.
+When you think about leveraging multiple channels, you want your SDRs to have accurate data so that they don’t have to spend extra time digging for it.
 If you have a campaign that utilizes phone, email and direct mail, not having the right phone number or HQ address can hinder productivity at scale.
 Data enrichment solutions automatically update contact and account details, making your reps more productive.